samchrisinger/bokeshif/README.md

 Keshif: https://github.com/adilyalcin/Keshif

 ## Steps to run this code
-1. Install elasticsearch: http://www.elasticsearch.org/	(some troubleshooting tips found here: https://github.com/CenterForOpenScience/osf#e\
-lasticsearch), and make sure it is running
+1. Install elasticsearch: http://www.elasticsearch.org/	(some troubleshooting tips found here: https://github.com/CenterForOpenScience/osf#elasticsearch), and make sure it is running
 2. Install the requirements.txt with ``` pip install -U	     requirements.txt ```
 3. (optional but highly reccomended) Create a new virtualenv for managing bokeh deps, and activate it
 4. Seed elasticsearch with random data by running ``` invoke seed_elastic ``` (by default this creates 100000 documents, you can change this by passing ``` --size=[SIZE] ``` to invoke